Learning about depression

 What are the Signs of Depression?

 You may notice some or all of the following problems.
-Talk to your doctor if you have symptoms that last for 2 weeks or longer.
+Talk to your health care provider if you have symptoms that last for 2 weeks or longer.

 You will always have changes in your daily moods or feelings when you are depressed.
 You may: